danthedeckie/streetsign/docs/getting_started.rst

 from the BBC, or the latest pictures you put on tumblr ...) and import those as posts into whichever feed you desire.

+Posts, when they come in from an external source, can be set to be published automatically, or not.
+You can also edit the posts once they've come in, or unpublish or delete them.
+This is really useful when pulling data from sources that you're not in complete control of, such as a news feed, or twitter, when you want editorial control before they go live on screens.

 Displaying it all
 ~~~~~~~~~~~~~~~~~